barcesat/stxros/README.md

  In order to start the robot movement you need to execute the following in your terminal window:

- - Make sure to be in the workspace directory. ('stxros_ws')
+ - Make sure to be in the workspace directory. ('stxros')

  - Staring the ROS system with the 'er9' robot connected: